unicfdlab/OpenDTEF/README.md

 # OpenDTEF
-Open-source platform for Digital Test Facility based on OpenFOAM+ library
+Open-source platform for Digital Test Facility based on OpenFOAM+ library.
+Latest release version is branch with latest name.